-Air purifiers and many different plants are two good ways of increasing indoor air quality and freshening up the air.
+Air purifiers and many different plants are two good ways of increasing indoor air quality and freshen up the air.
 The interaction between air purifiers and plants is an interesting aspect that I want to explore in this post – more specifically whether or not air purifiers help plants grow.
 This is quite a common question that does have a quite specific answer.
 If you have many plants in your home, you probably want them to grow and thrive.
 So, do air purifiers help plants grow?

 In short, yes – air purifiers do help plants grow, as they remove air pollutants from the air which can otherwise limit the amount of food a plant can make through the process of photosynthesis.
 Not all air purifier types help plants grow, some can actually harm them.
 Ozone generators and other types of air purifiers that release ozone are not helpful for plant growth.
 On the contrary, they are actually quite bad for plants.
 This is because of negative ozone properties, which have adverse effects on all living things, plants included.